-All stock-based compensation payments made to employees, directors and consultants are accounted for in the consolidated financial statements.
-Stock-based compensation cost is measured at the grant date based on the fair value of the reward and is recognized over the related service period.
+Stock-based compensation cost from the issuance of stock options and restricted share units ("RSUs") is measured at the grant date based on the fair value of the award and is recognized over the related service period.
 Stock-based compensation cost is charged to construction, exploration and evaluation, development, and general and administrative expense on the same basis as other compensation costs.